palewire/first-visual-story/readthedocs/index.rst

     :width: 100%

-Let's write a headline for our cards section.
+Now let's start to wrap things up by writing a headline for our cards section.

 .. code-block:: jinja
     :emphasize-lines: 1